rakion99/minecraftlauncher/README.md

 * Around 200-300mb of Disk space(Launcher only need 6.3Mb)

 **See the wiki for how to use and more: [Wiki](https://github.com/rakion99/minecraftlauncher/wiki)**

+This is open source unofficial Minecraft launcher, based on FreeLauncher with dotMCLauncher by dedepete.
+Feel free to contibute.

 # Credits:
  dedepete for making it https://github.com/dedepete